LawrenceZhou/videoConferencing/README.md

-# Emotional Speech Labeling Interface ( Full-Stack App Built with Go(Gin), NPM, Webpack, and Reactjs)
+# Video COnferencing - Dyadic Version ( Full-Stack App Built with PHP, NPM, Webpack, Reactjs, and SkyWay)

 ## About
-Project targeting to solve the subjectiveness problem in emotional speech labeling task.
+Project targeting to build a simple dyadic video conferencing system using Javascript.

 ## Instructions